saychelsea11/Finance_And_Covid_Tracking_Dashboard/README.md

 **11/10/21**
 - **Changed source for major indexes**: Now retrieving major indexes information using the Yahoo Finance API which is increasing compute time by a few seconds.
 No longer scraping the information from a web source.
 - **Added *Gold* and *Bitcoin* assets**: Added Gold and Bitcoin metrics part of the *Indexes and Assets* plot.
 These metrics are also being extracted using the Yahoo Finance API.
 - **Changed source for interest rates**: Now retrieving long-term and short-term interest rates from *Treasury.gov* which is an official source instead of *Ycharts*.
-Interest rates plot x-axis now covers the current month.
+- **Monthly data for interest rates**: Interest rates plot x-axis now covers the current month.